A New Android Version Is Out – Should I Update My App?

 Don’t just jump into it, though.
 Plan out what new features you can add to your app.
 Be flexible enough with your development schedule to include them.
 Try to think (even overthink) how you can make them fit in your application to show to the users that you really care about shipping the best app possible.

-ensure the compatibility with the new version;
+- ensure the compatibility with the new version;

 Ensuring the Compatibility with the New Version

-The objective is to make sure that the app works as it should on the new Android Oreo.
+The objective is to make sure that the app works as it should on the new Android release.
 You don’t need to use the new API or change the targetSdkVersion (which informs the system that your app is working well against it), but there are still several steps you need to take:

-Review the system behaviour changes to detect where your app may be affected and install the app in your emulator or device to run tests.
+- Review the system behaviour changes to detect where your app may be affected and install the app in your emulator or device to run tests.

-Focus on system behaviour changes.
+- Focus on system behaviour changes.
 Check the changelog and make sure that the changes in the system are not affecting your app’s performance or functioning.

-Make changes in the code to support the behaviour changes or resolve issues.
+- Make changes in the code to support the behaviour changes or resolve issues.

-Finally, publish the new APK and enjoy the first half of a job well done!
+- Finally, publish the new APK and enjoy the first half of a job well done!

-Review the system behaviour changes to detect where you can use the new features.
+- Review the system behaviour changes to detect where you can use the new features.

-Make code or architectural changes (as needed) to support the new features and capabilities.
+- Make code or architectural changes (as needed) to support the new features and capabilities.

-Test on devices or emulators with the new Android version, and older android versions as well.
+- Test on devices or emulators with the new Android version, and older android versions as well.
 You want your app to work well for as many users as possible.

-Publish the new APK.
+- Publish the new APK.

-Enjoy the full experience of a job well done!
+- Enjoy the full experience of a job well done!